-Step 3: Centrifuging the blood with density gradient medium separates blood components into layers.
-An opaque, cloudy layer containing lymphocytes is removed to use in the test.
+Step 3: Centrifuging the blood with density gradient medium separates the blood components into layers.
+An opaque, cloudy layer containing lymphocyte is removed to use in the test.

-Step 8: The plates spend five to seven days in an incubator set at body temperature so the lymphocytes can grow.
+Step 7: The plates spend four to seven days in an incubator set at body temperature so the lymphocytes can grow.

-Step 12: A technologist analyzes data, comparing cells grown in unstimulated wells and cells grown in beryllium-stimulated wells.
+Step 11: A technologist analyzes data, comparing cells grown in beryllium-stimulated wells.
 The results are then sent to the person’s physician for evaluation.

 Medical screenings offered through extensive nationwide network of clinics